Sergey Iovlev: World War II

 In December 1939, Iovlev became commander of the 97th Rifle Regiment of the 18th Rifle Division of the 15th Army of the Northwestern Front, fighting in the Winter War.
 For his "courage and heroism" in the exit from encirclement of the garrison of south Lemetti as part of the detachment of Kombrig Kozlov, he was awarded the Order of the Red Banner on 20 May 1940.
 He was appointed commander of the 64th Rifle Division of the Western Special Military District, stationed in Belarus, on 8 June.

 After Operation Barbarossa began, Iovlev led the 64th in the Battle of Białystok–Minsk, defending the approaches to Minsk as part of the 13th Army.
 He was credited with "skilfully organizing" the anti-tank defenses of the division, which allowed the division to hold its positions for a week, although suffering heavy losses.
 Facing encirclement, the remnants of the division retreated towards the Berezina River and then Smolensk.
 Iovlev led a group northeast.
 They acted as partisans before reaching Soviet lines on 26 September in the area of Bely in the sector of the 29th Army.

 For three weeks in October, Iovlev commanded the 133rd and 50th Rifle Divisions, then became commander of the OSNAZ detachment of the Western Front, disrupting the German rear.
 In December he was appointed commander of the 1st Guards Motor Rifle Division of the 33rd Army, leading it in the Soviet counteroffensive during the Battle of Moscow.
 In the latter, the division captured Naro-Fominsk.
-He was transferred to command the 194th Rifle Division on 20 January 1942, but was relieved in October for "inaction and insufficiently demanding command" and appointed deputy commander of the 19th Rifle Division (Soviet Union).
+He was transferred to command the 194th Rifle Division on 20 January 1942, but was relieved in October for "inaction and insufficiently demanding command" and appointed deputy commander of the 19th Rifle Division.
 However, Iovlev never served in the latter position and instead in November was sent by the front behind German lines to command the Vadino Partisan Group.

 Returning to the army, Iovlev, promoted to major general on 27 January 1943, was appointed commander of the 215th Rifle Division on 23 February.
 He led the division as part of the 36th Rifle Corps during the Smolensk–Roslavl Offensive, in which it recaptured Smolensk and crossed the Sozh River, receiving the name of Smolensk as an honorific in recognition of its actions.
 Iovlev's performance in the latter was evaluated by his superior as displaying initiative and personal bravery by leading from the front.
 He temporarily commanded the corps, defending positions in eastern Belarus, between 17 and 29 February 1944.
 Sent to study at the Voroshilov Higher Military Academy in April, he completed an accelerated course there on 29 December and in January 1945 was appointed commander of the 59th NKVD Rifle Division of the Lvov Military District.